wblewis7/AR_NOBO_data_sims/README.md

 # AR_NOBO_data_sims
 Data and code for simulations and empirical analyses of northern bobwhite point count and ARU data from Arkansas, USA.
-From Integrating autonomous recording units and point-count surveys for population monitoring of northern bobwhites (Colinus virginianus): A test of the statistical models of Doser et al. (2021).
+From Lewis, W. B., C. Johnson, and J. A. Martin.
+Integrating autonomous recording units and point-count surveys for population monitoring of northern bobwhites (Colinus virginianus): A test of the statistical models of Doser et al. (2021).
 ---